bansalp004/case-label/README.md

 # Doctor Case Label

-- Doctor Case Labelling EHR System, Bring cases assigned to a doctor for them to be able to review, each case can be tagged by a condition, once your click next , next case is made available for review
+- Doctor Case Labelling EHR System, Bring cases assigned to a doctor for them to be able to review, each case can be tagged by a condition, once user click next, next case is made available for review

 ## How to run (backend api + mongodb)
 1. In your terminal, navigate to home directory